crs4/AtlantaNet/README.md

 - [resnet101_atlantalayout.pth](https://vicserver.crs4.it/atlantanet/resnet101_atlantalayout.pth)
     - Trained with ResNet101 on AtlantaLayout dataset.
 Provided for ablation study and for qualitative comparison.

 It should be noted that results are obtained converting PanoAnnotator (https://github.com/SunDaDenny/PanoAnnotator) annotations, which are general Manhattan World scenes, to Indoor World model scenes (assumption adopted by LayoutNet, DulaNet and HorizonNet - see https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.14021 for details about such priors).
+Converter script is available in the misc folder (misc/json2txt.py).
-Due to this conversion and opencv polygonal approximation, numerical performances can slighly differ from those presented in the paper.
+Due to this conversion and opencv polygonal approximation, numerical performances can slighly differ from those presented in the paper or obtained using a different annotation format.

 ## Dataset preparation
 We follow the same notation (.png image with .txt associated) proposed by HorizonNet (https://github.com/sunset1995/HorizonNet).